saurabhaloneai/implementation/README.md

 ## Overview

-In 2024, I plan to go through four key books on Machine Learning and MLOps.
+In 2024, I plan to go through four kbooks on Machine Learning and MLOps.
 The goal is to cover one chapter within 3-5 days at maximum for each book.
 Here is the list of books:

 1. **An Introduction to Statistical Learning** - by Greath James and Team
 2. **Machine Learning with scikit-learn and PyTorch** - by Sebastian Raschka and Team